tmoss343/angular-tour-of-heroes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Tests

+I wrote several tests for this tutorial app.

+### Component and Service Tests

+The component and service tests will be executed in a browser.
+Each test checks a component or service for itself.
+The data for the tests is mocked.

+- Component test files has the ending `*.component.spec.ts`
+- Service test files has the ending `*.service.spec.ts`
+- The configuration can be found in the `karma.conf.js` file

+These tests will be executed with `ng test`

+### E2E Tests

+To tests several components in one tests you can run E2E tests.
+These tests are working with Selenium / WebDriver and the syntax and patterns are very similar.

+- E2E test files are located in the `e2e` directory
+- The configuration can be found in the `protractor.conf.js` file

+These tests will be executed with `ng e2e`.